The Jandoli School of Communication teaches students how to gather, analyze and communicate information, skills valued by virtually every occupation.

 St. Bonaventure has had winners of the Tim Russert Medal of Merit, presented by the Buffalo Broadcasters Association, the last four years of the six it has been awarded.

-A degree from the School of Journalism & Mass Communication means not only that you have learned from the best, but that you're prepared to claim your spot among them.
+A degree from the Jandoli School of Communication means not only that you have learned from the best, but that you're prepared to claim your spot among them.